iskolbin/lquadtree/README.md

 field 5 levels will be ok, size of leaf will be 60x33,75.

-As you already guessed it will perform badly if you have lots of highly different size objects.
+As you already guessed it will perform badly if you have lots of highly different sized objects.
 While internally this is a quadtree, it performs like spatial hashing schemes.

 QuadTree.insert( qt, x, y, width, height )